Supporting your child’s wellbeing and mental health

 Student Wellbeing Hub provides high quality, age-appropriate information and resources targeted specifically to educators, parents and students to support student wellbeing and safety.

-Supporting your child’s wellbeing and mental health is especially important following a traumatic event.
+Supporting your child's wellbeing and mental health is especially important during an ongoing traumatic event or following an event.
 While it is completely normal for children and young people to experience strong emotions during and following a traumatic event, by noticing and responding with care and support, you will be able to help them feel better.
-Some children and young people may also require additional or longer-term support following a traumatic event.
-The following resources may assist parents and carers when supporting their family after a traumatic event.
+Some children and young people may also require additional or longer-term support during or following a traumatic event.
+The following resources may assist parents and carers when supporting their family.

 Understanding, communicating with and supporting your child